LeslieDancey/fme-server-FULL/running_a_workspace_on_fme_server.md

 Ensure that the Output folder is selected as the output location.

 *NB: Writing to a resource folder like this is important for when there is no local or network path for FME to write the output to.*

+**4. Run the Workspace**

+Once you have selected some image files, click Run Workspace at the bottom-right of the configure page.
+This will submit the job with your parameters and an FME Engine will run the workspace.

+The browser will wait until the job completes because it was submitted in mode known as synchronous.
+After a short time a Success message will appear with links to view or download the FME log file.

+5. Locate Output
+When complete, browse to the Resources (Manage > Resources) section of the interface and look in the Output folder.
+You should see the result of the translation written to this folder.
+Congratulations!
+You have now run a
+workspace with the Job
+Submitter service on
+FME Server.